 - K8SPXC-172: Full data-at-rest encryption available in PXC 8.0 is now supported by the Operator.
 This feature is implemented with the help of the keyring_vault plugin which ships with PXC 8.0.
-By utilizing Vault we enable our customers to follow best practices with encryption in their environment. - K8SPXC-125: Percona XtraDB Cluster 8.0 is now supported - K8SPXC-95: Amazon Elastic Container Service for Kubernetes (EKS) was added to the list of the officially supported platforms - The OpenShift Container Platform 4.3 is now supported
+By utilizing Vault - K8SPXC-125: Percona XtraDB Cluster 8.0 is now supported - K8SPXC-95: Amazon Elastic Container Service for Kubernetes (EKS) was added to the list of the officially supported platforms - The OpenShift Container Platform 4.3 is now supported